Lee Walker (1938-2018)

 Walker graduated from Fordham University, New York City, majoring in economics, with additional studies at the University of Chicago, New York University, Brooklyn College, and Alabama State University.
 In 1975, Walker was elected vice president of the Brooklyn, New York chapter of the NAACP.
 He worked for 10 years as director of labor relations for a shopping center management company before joining Sears, Roebuck and Company in 1970.
 He as an executive at Sears for 23 years, the first 10 in the New York buying office and the next 13 in the national headquarters in Chicago.
 Walker accepted an early retirement offer from Sears in 1993 and since then has worked full-time as president of The New Coalition.

-Since 1981, Walker has served as a member of the Community Development Board of the University of Chicago's Office of Special Programs.
-He is a former member of the Illinois Board of Higher Education and the Chicago State University Foundation; a trustee of the Illinois State Community College System; a commissioner with the Midwestern (10 States) Higher Education Commission; and a member of the Community Advisory Panel of WTTW-TV (PBS).
+Since 1981, Walker has served as a member of the Community Development Board of the University of Chicago’s Office of Special Programs.
+He was a former member of the Illinois Board of Higher Education and the Chicago State University Foundation; a trustee of the Illinois State Community College System; a commissioner with the Midwestern (10 States) Higher Education Commission; and a member of the Community Advisory Panel of WTTW-TV (PBS).
 Between 1990 and 1992 he was chairman of the Merit Advisory Board of the Department of Personnel of the Office of the Secretary of the State of Illinois.

 - Government & Liberty